Print

 Cork the bottles and store in a cool, dark place for at least six months before drinking.

-If you would like a clearer wine, rack the wine into a gallon carboy with airlock before the final bottling.
+If you would like a clearer wine, transfer the strained wine into a gallon carboy with airlock before the final bottling.
 Allow to ferment in the carboy for 2-3 months, and then rack into the bottles.

 Notes